 We define Adjusted general and administrative expense as General and administrative expense adjusted to reflect items such as (i) acquisition and restructuring general and administrative related expense, and (ii) other exceptional or non-recurring items, as applicable.
 The most comparable GAAP financial metric is General and administrative expense.
-Adjusted general and administrative expense as a percentage of Total revenue.
+Adjusted general and administrative expense ratio is defined as Adjusted general and administrative expense as a percentage of Total revenue.
+The most comparable GAAP financial metric is General and administrative expense as a percentage of Total revenue.
 The most comparable GAAP financial metric is General and administrative expense ratio.

-A reconciliation of Adjusted general and administrative expense and Adjusted general and administrative expense ratio to General and administrative expense ratio, the most directly comparable GAAP measures, for each of the periods indicated is as follows:
+A reconciliation of Adjusted general and administrative expense and Adjusted general and administrative expense ratio to General and administrative expense and General and administrative expense ratio, the most directly comparable GAAP measures, for each of the periods indicated is as follows: